Take full control of your audio with Insertion Points

 - Mid-roll is after the first 10% and before the last 10%

 - Post-roll is the last 10% of your episode

-What’s great about Dynamic Insertion is that you only need to go to one place when you want to change audio that spans your entire catalog.
-So, you only need to update your custom Audio Block when you want to change the intro to your show.
+What’s great about Dynamic Insertion is that you only need to go to one place when you want to change the audio that spans your entire catalog.
+So, you only need to update So, you only need to update the Custom Audio clip you created when you want to change the intro to your show.